python-pillow/Pillow/README.md

 benchmarks.
 Results are almost pixel-perfect.
 The difference is only effective algorithms.
 Resampling in Pillow was rewritten in version 2.7 with minimal usage of floating point numbers, precomputed coefficients and cache-awareness transposition.
+This result was improved in 3.3 & 3.4 with integer-only arithmetics and other optimizations.

 ## Why Pillow-SIMD is even faster

 Because of SIMD, of course.
-There are some ideas how to achieve even better performance.

-- **Efficient work with memory** Currently, each pixel is read from memory to the SSE register, while every SSE register can handle four pixels at once.
-- **Integer-based arithmetic** Experiments show that integer-based arithmetic does not affect the quality and increases the performance of non-SIMD code up to 50%.
-- **Aligned pixels allocation** Well-known that the SIMD load and store commands work better with aligned memory.
+But this is not all.
+Heavy loops unrolling, specific instructions, which not available for scalar.

 ## Why do not contribute SIMD to the original Pillow

-Well, it's not that simple.
+Well, that's not simple.
 First of all, Pillow supports a large number of architectures, not only x86.
 But even for x86 platforms, Pillow is often distributed via precompiled binaries.
 To integrate SIMD in precompiled binaries we need to do runtime checks of CPU capabilities.
 To compile the code with runtime checks we need to pass `-mavx2` option to the compiler.
-However this automatically activates all `if (__AVX2__)` and below conditions.
-And SIMD instructions under such conditions exist even in standard C library and they do not have any runtime checks.
-Currently, I don't know how to allow SIMD instructions in the code but *do not allow* such instructions without runtime checks.
+But with that option compiller will inject AVX instructions enev for SSE functions, because every SSE instruction has AVX equivalent.
+So there is no easy way to compile such library, especially with setuptools.

 ## Installation